But not all controllers are the same.

 With this information you can calculate the minimum size solar charge controller you need for your setup.

-Use our solar charge controller calculator below to find the right size for your set up.
+Use the calculator below to find the right size for your set up.

-If you don’t know the open-circuit voltage or short-circuit voltage of the panels, leave these values set to zero so we can use an estimated value for your panels.
+If you don’t know the open-circuit voltage or short-circuit voltage of the panels, leave these values set to zero.
+The calculator will use an estimated value.

 The calculator also recommends an MPPT and PWM charge controller to meet your needs.